-For the sole purpose of the Scheme's asset allocation, the manager may (in extreme market conditions) enter into transactions in index derivatives where some of the underlying securities may not fully meet the ethical and sustainable policy.
+For the sole purpose of the Scheme's asset allocation, the Investment Adviser may (in extreme market conditions) enter into transactions in index derivatives.

 In total, the Scheme currently has more than 350 individual holdings.
 The share portfolio will typically contain 35-60 holdings, chosen mainly from the FTSE 350 Index.
-(7)